-Matkahuolto or a processor of personal data who carries out processing of such data on behalf of Matkahuolto in connection with Parcel Services retains the personal data of data subjects in accordance with applicable legislation for only as long as the retention of data is necessary to achieve the purpose of the processing of personal data.
+Matkahuolto or a processor of personal data, who carries out the processing of such data on behalf of Matkahuolto in connection with Parcel Services, retains the personal data of data subjects in accordance with applicable legislation for only as long as the retention of data is necessary to achieve the purpose of the processing of personal data.

 As a rule, the personal data processed in connection with Parcel Services is retained in Matkahuolto’s operational systems for 18 months, after which the data is archived.
 As the maximum period allowed for filing action under the Road Transport Agreements Act is three years, Matkahuolto archives all the data related to Parcel Services for at least three years.
 Access to archived data is closely restricted.

-The suffix of the consignee’s personal identity number (or that of a person authorised by the same) is retained for 18 months.
+The suffix of the consignee’s personal identity code (or that of his/her personal representative) is retained for 18 months.

 Personal data forming part of accounting information is retained for the period of time required under accounting legislation.

-When Matkahuolto no longer needs the personal data for the original purposes, the data is erased from Matkahuolto’s and processor’s IT systems and other files or irrevocably anonymised.
+When Matkahuolto no longer needs the personal data for the original purposes, the data is erased from Matkahuolto’s and its processor’s IT systems and other files, or irrevocably anonymised.

 The EU General Data Protection Regulation guarantees data subjects a number of rights that they can exercise to determine how their personal data is processed.
 The data subject may exercise the following rights in respect of Matkahuolto insofar as Matkahuolto serves as the controller of personal data.

-- Right of access: The data subject has the right to receive a confirmation from Matkahuolto as to whether Matkahuolto processes his or her personal data and to access such data.
-Matkahuolto may request the data subject to formulate his or her request in more detail regarding the procedure for the delivery of the data, etc.
+Right of access: The data subject has the right to receive a confirmation from Matkahuolto as to whether Matkahuolto processes his/her personal data and the right to check such data.
+Matkahuolto may request the data subject to formulate his/her request in more detail regarding the procedure for the delivery of the data, etc.

-- Right to correct personal data: The data subject has the right to correct any errors in the personal data processed by Matkahuolto or complete any incomplete data.
-When requesting a correction, the data subject needs to be aware that all information cannot be changed retroactively by such request.
-For example, the contents of the decisions concerning the data subject’s benefits cannot be amended.
+Right to correct personal data: The data subject has the right to correct any errors in the personal data processed by Matkahuolto or complete any incomplete data.
+When requesting a correction, the data subject needs to be aware that all information cannot be changed retroactively by such a request.
+For example, the contents of the decisions concerning the data subject’s applications cannot be changed.
 Specific appeal procedures exist for such decisions as explained in each individual decision.

-- Right to be forgotten: If there is no longer any legal basis for the processing of personal data or a statutory or contractual provision obligating Matkahuolto to retain personal data ceases to apply, the data subject has the right to demand that Matkahuolto erase his or her personal data and Matkahuolto is required to comply with the request.
+Right to be forgotten: If there is no longer any legal basis for the processing of personal data or the statutory or contractual provision obligating Matkahuolto to retain personal data ceases to apply, the data subject has the right to demand that Matkahuolto erase his/her personal data and Matkahuolto is required to comply with the request.

-- Limitation of processing: In certain cases stipulated by law, the data subject may have the right to demand that Matkahuolto limit the processing of his or her personal data.
+Limitation of processing: In certain cases stipulated by law, the data subject may have the right to demand that Matkahuolto limit the processing of his/her personal data.

-- Direct marketing and the right to forbid the processing of personal data for direct marketing purposes: The data subject has the right to forbid the processing of his or her personal data for direct marketing purposes.
+Direct marketing and the right to forbid the processing of personal data for direct marketing purposes: The data subject has the right to forbid the processing of his/her personal data for direct marketing purposes.

-- If the data subject has given his or her consent to receiving direct marketing material from Matkahuolto, he or she may cancel such consent at any time.
+If the data subject has given his/her consent to receiving direct marketing material from Matkahuolto, he or she may cancel such consent at any time.

-- The data subject may check and correct his or her personal data using the electronic services provided by Matkahuolto, such as the mobile application, or by contacting Matkahuolto’s Customer Service Centre mentioned in section 1 of this privacy statement.
-Any requests for the erasure, transfer or limitation of the use of the personal data or objection to direct marketing must be submitted to Matkahuolto’s Customer Service Centre.
+If you have registered as a user of Matkahuolto’s electronic services, you can check and correct your information in the electronic services provided by Matkahuolto.
+If you have not registered as a user of the electronic services, or if you do not want to use the electronic services to check or correct your information, you can check and correct your information by contacting Matkahuolto Customer Service Centre referred to in section 1 of this privacy statement.
+Any requests for the erasure or transfer of the data or any objection to direct marketing must always be submitted to the Matkahuolto Customer Service Centre.

 Matkahuolto will take prompt action in response to the data subject’s request and will provide the data subject with information on the exercise of rights normally within one month of receipt of the request.

-Additionally, the data subject has the right to lodge a complaint concerning the processing of personal by Matkahuolto with the data protection authority.
-Any complaint must be filed with the competent authority, in Finland with the Data Protection Ombudsman in accordance with the instructions provided by the same.
-Address of the Data Protection Ombudsman’ website: http://www.tietosuoja.fi.
+Additionally, the data subject has the right to lodge a complaint concerning the processing of personal data by Matkahuolto with the data protection authority.
+Any complaint must be filed with the competent authority, in Finland with the Data Protection Ombudsman in accordance with the instructions they provide.
+Data Protection Ombudsman’s website.